scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Terminology {#terms}

 **Autonomous System (AS)**: An Autonomous System is a network under a common administrative control.
 For example, the network of an Internet service provider, company, or university can constitute an AS.
 Although SCION ASes have a similar role to BGP ASes, they have a different address scheme and serve as a locator in the addressing of end hosts.
+References to ASes throughout this document refer to SCION ASes.

 **Beaconing**: The Control Plane process where an AS discovers paths to other ASes.